Faye Wong: 1996: Fuzao and Cinepoly extended plays

 1996 saw the release of what many would consider her boldest and most artistically coherent effort to date, Fuzao, usually translated as Restless or Impatience.
 This was her last album with Cinepoly, and Wong felt she could take more artistic risks.
 The album contains mainly her own compositions, with an aesthetic inspired by the Cocteau Twins, who penned two original songs for the album, "Fracture" (分裂) and "Spoilsport" (掃興).
 As Wong had covered their work in 1994, she had established a remote working relationship with them—even laying down vocals for a special duet version of "Serpentskirt" on the Asian release of the group's 1996 album Milk & Kisses.

 Although the album was Wong's personal favourite, the response from Hong Kong and Taiwan was less supportive.
 Many fans who enjoyed her previous three Mandarin albums turned their back on Restless, which they considered to be too alternative and self-absorbed.
 There were few ballads which were radio-friendly and some became disenchanted with her experimental style of recording.
 However, hardcore fans, known as Fayenatics, adored the album and it became a cult hit.
 Wong has not released another fully artistic album since.
 After the release, Wong became the second Chinese artist (after Gong Li)—and the first Chinese singer—to be featured on the cover of Time magazine.

 From 1993 to 1995, Cinepoly released an EP of Wong's songs each year: Like Wind (如風), Faye Disc (菲碟) and One Person, Two Roles.
-Then in 1996–97, she recorded ten original songs in Cantonese, all written by lyricist Albert Leung and various composers, such as Wong Ka Keung, Adrian Chan and Chan Xiao Xia, before her departure from Cinepoly.
+Then in 1996–97, she recorded ten original songs in Cantonese, all written by lyricist Albert Leung and various composers, such as Wong Ka Keung, Adrian Chan and Chan Xiao Xia.
 After her contract with Cinepoly expired, the company released eight of these songs in the two subsequent EPs entitled Toy (玩具) and Help Yourself (自便).
 Although the EPs contained new songs—ballad hits like "Undercurrent" (暗湧), "Date" (約定) and "On Time" (守時)—and were welcomed by fans, they received lukewarm critical responses.
 The other two songs were included in later compilations; the last to be released was "Scary" (心驚膽顫) in 2002.

+As of October 1996, Faye Wong had sold approximately 7 million records and was China’s best‑selling singer, according to Time Magazine.